 “How many words do you have to write?”

 “The minimum is five hundred and the maximum is twenty-five hundred.
 We get extra points for longer stories.
 We get points off for incorrect accent marks, too.
 I’m glad I have a Spanish language keyboard and that the software is built into Windows.
-I can plug in the Spanish language keyboard when I need it to write something in Spanish, and go back to my English keyboard for everything else.”
+I can plug in my Spanish language keyboard when I need it to write something in Spanish, and go back to my English keyboard for everything else.”

 “She allows you to use a keyboard that other students might not have?”